 In part two of this three-part post, we took a glimpse at the various forms of Christianity that broke away from the Catholic Church.
 While it may be an unpopular notion that a single truth church exists today or even that one has ever existed, this section explores a common pattern in which God expressed this position time and time again.

-Given the memory of the Catholic Church inherited by these reformers, authority took a back seat to the emphasis on spiritual gifts, end times prophecy, and a personal relationship with God.
-Arguably, Mormonism harmonized these characteristics alongside priesthood authority – a pure restoration directed by God and not by committee.
+Given the memory of the Catholic Church inherited by these reformers, priesthood authority took a back seat to the emphasis on spiritual gifts, end times prophecy, and a personal relationship with God.
+Arguably, Latter-day Saints harmonized these characteristics alongside priesthood authority – a pure restoration directed by God and not by committee.

 To highlight the period of darkness that preceded the flood of enthusiasm (discussed in part two), William Tyndale, a pioneer in the English translation of the Bible, commented to a Gloucestershire cleric that: